sindresorhus/CircularProgress/readme.md

 /**
 Show an animated checkmark instead of `100%`.
 */
+@IBInspectable var showCheckmarkAtHundredPercent = true

+/**
+Hide the progress label.

+The property supports KVO.
+*/
-@IBInspectable var showCheckmarkAtHundredPercent: Bool = true
+@IBInspectable var isLabelHidden = true

 /**
 The progress value in the range `0...1`.